Maximilian Karl, 6th Prince of Thurn and Taxis: Early life, education, and military career

-Maximilian Karl was the fourth child of Karl Alexander, 5th Prince of Thurn and Taxis and his wife Duchess Therese of Mecklenburg-Strelitz, sister of Queen Louise of Prussia.
+Maximilian Karl was the fourth child of Karl Alexander, 5th Prince of Thurn and Taxis and his mother Duchess Therese of Mecklenburg-Strelitz, sister of Queen Louise of Prussia and niece of Queen Charlotte.
 He was born on 3 November 1802 in the so-called Inner Palace of St. Emmeram's Abbey.

 At the age of nine, Maximilian Karl became Under Lieutenant in Bayer's Fourth Bayerrischen Cheveaulegers-Regiment König.
 After four years of education at Bildungsinstitut Hofwyl, a Swiss educational institution, he joined the Bavarian army on 25 August 1822.
 After the death of his father in 1827, Maximilian Karl asked for his dismissal from the army.
 Afterwards, he continued with his new role as head of the House of Thurn and Taxis, with the advisement and support of his mother.

 Marriage and family

-Maximilian Karl married Baroness Wilhelmine of Dörnberg, daughter of Ernst, Baron of Dörnberg and his wife Baroness Wilhelmine Henriette Maximiliane of Glauburg, on 24 August 1828 in Regensburg.
+Maximilian Karl married Baroness Wilhelmine of Dörnberg, younger daughter of Ernst, Baron of Dörnberg (1769-1828), Director of the royal chamber of Brandenburg-Ansbach, and his wife, Baroness Wilhelmine Henriette Maximiliane of Glauburg (1775-1835), on 24 August 1828 in Regensburg.
 Maximilian Karl and Wilhelmine had five children: